mRemoteNG/mRemoteNG/mRemoteV1/Documentation/user_interface/options.rst

    * - Option
      - Default
      - Description
-   * - Save connection on exit
-     - On
-     - Save to connection file/database on exit of mRemoteNG
    * - Reconnect to previously opened sessions on startup
      - Off
      - This option will allow you to open the connection from which you where connected to after last exit of application